k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor.md

 Starting from Fabric V8.2, Broadway includes an AI-based capability to search for required actors using a natural language rather than standard key words.

+To start using the Co-pilot, make sure an LLM AI interface is defined in the project.

-To start using the Co-pilot, click the selected icon as shown below and populate the prompt describing what should be done by the flow.
-Note that the Co-pilot invokes an LLM model using an LLM AI interface defined in the project.
+Open the **Add Actor** screen, click the **AI** icon as shown below and populate the prompt describing what should be done by the actors:

 <img src="images/99_04_01_add_by_ai.png" alt="image" style="zoom:80%;" />

-Upon clicking enter, the LLM model is invoked and it returns the response explaining which actors are needed.
-In addition, the actors are retrieved from the repository.
-When multiple actors are suggested by Co-pilot, they can be added to a flow at once.
+Upon clicking enter, the LLM model is invoked using the project's LLM AI interface.
+The LLM returns the explanation which actors are needed and the relevant actors are retrieved from the Broadway repository.
+Now the actors can be added to a flow, for completing the flow creation.
+When multiple actors are suggested by Co-pilot, they can be added at once.

 <img src="images/99_04_01_add_by_ai_2.png" alt="image" style="zoom:80%;" />